Cocker Spaniel Puppy Guide

 Bringing home a Cocker Spaniel puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel benefits from care tailored to its physical and behavioral profile.
 The Cocker Spaniel's care profile reflects its breeding history: size, coat type, energy level, and health predispositions all interact.

 Breed-Specific Health Profile: Research identifies ear infections, cataracts, hip dysplasia as conditions with higher prevalence in Cocker Spaniels.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Cocker Spaniel's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Cocker Spaniel.

 Feeding Schedule